CuUwrRobotics/interface-board/README.md

 - 8 Individual leak sensors
 - 4 MOSFETs capable of driving 17A (connector limited)
 - 2 Current sensors capable of 17A (connector limited, sensors are capable of 50A)
-- 1 Arduino-compatible microcontroller for constant polling of inputs
+- 1 Microcontroller for I/O that needs constant attention
-- 1 Configuration switch, with 4 switches, for changing any setting on the fly
+- 1 Configuration chooser, with 4 switches, for changing any setting on the fly